Trump’s pardons revitalize a weakened American militia movement

 “The MAGA movement is stronger than ever.
 And I’m fearless now.
 I’m not afraid of going to jail,” he added, while thanking President Trump.

-Amy Cooper, director of research at the Center on Terrorism, Extremism, and Counterterrorism, believes Rhodes stands to gain the most from Trump’s commutation.
+Amy Cooter, director of research at the Center on Terrorism, Extremism, and Counterterrorism, believes Rhodes stands to gain the most from Trump’s commutation.

 “He has the potential to sort of regain a legitimized leadership and potentially get along a big following behind him,” she told The Independent.